wiseman-timelord/Text-Adventure/README.md

 - Arrow keys and mouse for interface.

 ## Notation:
-- This game was created as a base to create other games from because its "Mosthly There".
+- This game was created as a base to create other games from because its "Mostly There".
 One could take the game, and then say to an AI, convert and upgrade, this game into a text based fallout survival builder clone.

  ### Credits:
  - Jules, Grok, possibly other AI too were used in the making of this program.